(914) 949-4717

 Kol Ami is a caring community.
 We celebrate and acknowledge the happy occasions in the lives of our

 members and offer support during times of sadness, illness and stress.
-Please contact the Temple office or any of our clergy if you or someone you know is in need of the support of our congregation.
+Please contact our main office or any of our clergy if you or someone you know is in need of the support of our congregation.
 We also love to hear good news; let us know of a happy event occurring in your family so we can include it in This Week At Kol Ami!

 Early Childhood Program